 Canadian Teenagers and COVID 19: CanTec19

 Understanding how the COVID-19 pandemic has impacted adolescent transitions and habits is important in order to promote and support health.
 We used teenagers' own perspectives and ideas as well as ideas from our local connections and partners (e.g. The Art Gallery of Hamilton) to develop ways that we can support teenagers during COVID-19.
 These may include sending updates about COVID-19 rules that are easier to understand or more exciting to follow, offering ways teenagers can share their thoughts and experiences of the pandemic, or suggesting ways that school programming and resources can better support teenagers.
-Check out our final report here
+Check out our final published manuscript here

 Engaging the community and having an impact:

 The Mothers to Babies Study (M2B) Take a look here

 Studies in vulnerable populations suggest that behavioural interventions can be effective in improving diet and lifestyle but that such interventions tend to be intensive and expensive.
 It may be more effective therefore to intervene during pregnancy, where we will have the most benefit to the next generation.
 Little is known about how best to engage and support women at this stage of lifecourse.
 The M2B Study team comprised an interdisciplinary group of maternal and child health researchers, with interests in developing public health interventions that will reduce inequities in health knowledge and nutrition-related behaviour during pregnancy.
 In collaboration with Community groups that service pregnant women in Hamilton ON, we worked with pregnant individuals to develop a recommendations for health care workers, and services that work with pregnant people in Hamilton to reduce barriers and promote health behaviours.
 Check our our M2B papers.